Landline switch FAQs and quick answers

 What is the landline switch?

-The UK's traditional analogue phone network (the PSTN) is being retired.
-Every phone provider is moving customers to digital voice, where calls travel over broadband instead of the old copper network.
-The target completion date is January 2027.
+The UK's analogue phone network (the PSTN) is being retired.
+Every phone provider is moving customers to digital voice, where calls travel over broadband.
+The national deadline is January 2027.
 Full explanation.

 Will my phone number change?